Migration caveats and limitations - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 The following list describes the caveats of the migration and describes any steps you might want to take in response.
 Use this overview to plan your migration.
 The detailed migration steps, later on, walk you through the recommended mitigation steps.

-• Single account – You can only migrate Amazon WAF Classic resources for any account to Amazon WAF resources for the same account.
+• Single account migration – You can only migrate Amazon WAF Classic resources for any account to Amazon WAF resources for the same account.

-• Logging – Logging for the migrated web ACL is disabled by default.
+• Logging disabled – Logging for the migrated web ACL is disabled by default.
 This is by design.
 Enable logging when you are ready to switch over from Amazon WAF Classic to Amazon WAF.

-• Amazon Firewall Manager rule groups – The migration doesn't handle rule groups that are managed by Firewall Manager.
+• No Amazon Firewall Manager rule groups – The migration doesn't handle rule groups that are managed by Firewall Manager.
 You can migrate a web ACL that's managed by Firewall Manager, but the migration doesn't bring over the rule group.
 Instead of using the migration tool for these web ACLs, recreate the policy for the new Amazon WAF in Firewall Manager.

 Note